 Yes, if it's another term for FBT or FT-AN — if sessions support the parents to take a central role in helping their son or daughter in practical ways.
 But if it's a general family therapy focusing on relationships, it's not an eating disorder treatment (though it might sometimes be a useful adjunct).

 New Maudsley gives parents/carers communication skills to support the motivation and readiness of chronic adult patients undergoing individual therapy.
 Adult patients may also get treated with "Maudsley Model of anorexia nervosa treatment for ADULTS" (MANTRA).
 Do not confuse either with FBT, which gives parents of teens a bolder, more central role.
 Some New Maudsley or MANTRA skills are useful, whatever the person's age, while some may clash with the tasks of FBT.

 Above, I have tried to give short answers.
 People — even therapists — get these various terms mixed up, or don't appreciate the differences.
 This can waste time, if someone misses out on the recommended treatment.
 Below, I explain all this in more depth.

 What is family therapy for eating disorders?

 Family Therapy for eating disorders means you, the parents, are supported to treat your child at home.
 The evidence is this is the best treatment for anorexia and bulimia in teenagers.

 With family therapy, the treatment parents give is

-- mealtime support, or mealtime management: refeeding your child if underweight, and supporting him or her to eat… fast
+- mealtime support, or mealtime management: refeeding your child if underweight, and supporting him or her to eat… for fast progress

 - supporting your son or daughter to return to normal behaviours